 The land and the stars could not be further apart, and yet the way we use the land can obfuscate the stars, hide them.
-In a sense, the more we change the land, the more we lose sight of our starlit sky.
-So even while the land and stars are separated by our feet, hooves, tractors, tires, wings, atmosphere and outer space, they are connected.
-A Dark Sky Reserve is a response to our land use, our culture, our obsession with growth.
-Ironically, a Dark Sky Reserve provides nothing for the stars themselves — besides the opportunity to be seen, known, and dreamt about — rather it provides something for us, for people, for our neighboring plants and animals.
-That is not to say that our attention to the stars is meaningless, but rather our actions are fleeting in the eyes of a star, like the ocean watching a drop of rain.
-A Dark Sky Reserve is therefore an opportunity to preserve what is already there, to honor what is taken for granted, to spark our imagination, and maybe, just maybe, to feel connected to our universe through light and time.
+In a sense, the more we impact the land, the more we lose sight of the starlit sky.
+A Dark Sky Reserve is a response to land use, culture, and the press of growth.
+A Dark Sky Reserve provides nothing for the stars themselves — besides the opportunity to be seen, known, and dreamt about.
+However, darkness and dark skies benefits wildlife, nocturnal ecosystems, human health, reduces energy use and inspires our thinking and imagination through time and space.

 A Dark Sky Reserve is about more than the stars themselves, and includes the water, land, plants, animals, culture, and future of our home.
 Ultimately, through designation and the act of limiting light pollution and unneeded lighting, the region can experience more efficient use of energy, expanded tourism, a better sense of wellbeing, and education and stewardship opportunities.
 Other benefits include: